yjang43/pushingonreadability_transformers/README.md

 Python scripts to produce featrures from transformer architectures, later to be augmented along with hand-crafted features to classify Readability through classifiers including SVM, Random Forest, and Gradient Boosting.

+# Citation

+The code is dedicated to our published paper,

+> **Pushing on Readability: A Transformer Meets Handcrafted Linguistic Features**, EMNLP 2021.

+*Please cite our paper and provide link to this repository* if this code is used for your research.

 # Dataset

 The following datasets are used throughout the paper